kmcnaught/OKGO/README.md

 To find out more or to get involved with testing, contact kmcnaught@unit2games.com

+CraytaAccess is a fork of the excellent [OptiKey](OptiKey) project.

 # System requirements

 CraytaAccess uses the .Net 4.6 Framework and is designed to run on Windows 8 / 8.1 / 10.
 It requires the [ViGem Bus Driver](https://github.com/ViGEm/ViGEmBus/releases) to be installed separately.